roukna/J.O.B-Training-Linux-1/README.md

 5) List hidden files in the current directory by creation date by typing ```ls -latr```
   a) note that you see all files plus hidden files sorted by last modified date
 6) Type the command ```ls -latr > ls.txt``` to log your work to the file ls.txt for later review

+### Exercise 5 Concatenate
+In a terminal window practice the concatenate command which is called cat.
+Concatenate can display any human readable file such as a text file, a comma serperated values file or script.
+1) Type the command ```man cat``` and read the manual for the command
+2) Display the content of the pwd.txt file to your screen by typing ```cat pwd.txt```
+  a) see that the cat file displays on your screen the pwd.txt file you created in the present working directory exercise
+3) Type ```cd /``` and then type ```cat users```
+  a) note that you receive an error when trying to concatenate users because it is a directory and not a file
+4) Type the command ```cd $repodir``` to return to your exercise directory
+4) Type ```echo 'This is a test file' > test.txt``` and then type ```cat test.txt```

+### Exercise 6 Execute a Command as another User
+In a terminal window practice executing commands as another user by typing sudo.
+Sudo is a very powerful command that allows you to execute programs on a Linux system that are restricted to specific account with higher elevated rights.
+1) Type the command ```man sudo``` and read the manual for the command
+2) Type the command ```sudo su -``` and type in your password
+  a) note that your terminal now reads root because you have just switched to the root user account
+3) Type the command ```exit``` to return to your regular user account